Reverse glass sign painting

 - The paints aren’t as good as they used to be which is becoming an issue.

-- The cut glass wheels made of carborundom are extremely hard to source.
-Once they were all unique to Craigleith in Scotland where you could find some of the best materials for wheel cutting.
-Now because of modern technology, the only wheels you can find are diamond and they are not suited for the task.
+- The grindstones used to brilliant cut glass are principally of aluminium oxide and are hard to source.
+Historically they were made of sandstone from Craigleith in Edinburgh.
+The same beds from Cullaloe quarry may be suitable.
+Diamond impregnated wheels can be useful for roughing out.
 It is now necessary to scour the country to find old cutting wheels from a cottage industry of previous brilliant cutting craftsmen that have passed away.

 - The high cost of the materials and lanour compared to the low cost and high speed of computer designed vinyl graphics reduces the number of clients willing to commission work.